MycroftAI/documentation/_pages/mycroft-software-hardware.md

 ### Text to Speech

-Text to Speech (TTS) software takes written text, such as as in text files on a computer, and uses a *voice* to *speak* the text.
-Text to Speech can have different voices, dependenting on the TTS engine used.
+Text to Speech (TTS) software takes written text, such as text files on a computer, and uses a *voice* to *speak* the text.
+Text to Speech can have different voices, depending on the TTS engine used.

 * [Mimic](https://github.com/MycroftAI/mimic): Mycroft's default text to speech (TTS) engine, based on CMU's Flite (Festival Lite)